directus/directus/docs/reference/files.md

 ::: tip Order Matters

-Make sure to define the non-file properties _first_.
+Make sure to define the non-file properties for each file _first_.
 This ensures that the file metadata is associated with the correct file.

 :::

-You can upload multiple files at a time by repeating the payload with different contents, always ending with a `file` property.

 #### Query Parameters